 Click “Continue”, and you’ll be able to add more details about your upcoming release on the next page.

 Give your pre-release link a descriptive title, fill out the artist name and add some internal tags—these let you easily filter and search through all your links on your board later on.

 Customize the pre-release link with the required domain and shortcode (such as the release title) and upload artwork.
 It's recommended to avoid using the word “pre-save” in your shortcode because the pre-release link is designed to transform into a regular release link once the song or album is available.

 When you’re done, click “Create draft.”
 You’ll be taken to the edit page, where you can finalize your link setup.

-Spotify and Deezer pre-save and Apple Music pre-add will be activated by default.
+Spotify, Amazon Music and Deezer pre-save and Apple Music pre-add will be activated by default.
 Toggle off any service you don’t want to include on your landing page.